Don't just do Rockynats. Do Rocky!

 Locations: Rockhampton Showgrounds, Riverside Precinct, CBD and Reaney Street, North Rockhampton.

-Events: Burnouts, Street Drags, Drifting, Cruise Route, JDM Showcase, Skid Row, Elite Pavilion, 4x4 Zone, Bikes, Trucks, Show 'n' Shine, FMX Kaos, Street Parade, Live Music (including legendary Australian singer-songwriter Pete Murray), Little Tokyo, Pro Wrestling, Mower Racing, Pinup Competition, Mulletfest, Off-Road RC Racing, Tattoo Competition and Rev it Up Racing Junior Racing Experience.
+Events: Burnouts, Street Drags, Drifting, Cruise Route, JDM Showcase, Skid Row, Elite Pavilion, 4x4 Zone, Bikes, Trucks, Show 'n' Shine, FMX Kaos, Street Parade, Live Music (including legends of Aus-music, Black Sorrows and Taxiride), Little Tokyo, Pro Wrestling, Speedway, Offroad Academy, Pinup Competition, Mulletfest, RC Supercross, Tattoo Competition and Rev it Up Racing Experience.

 Full Program: Download the Rockhampton Events App for all programming information, maps and more or visit rockynats.com.au/program.